minhnimble/learning-notes/learning-paths/scrum-master.md

 ### Myth 8: The Scrum Master is a Junior Agile Coach

 Scrum provides the minimal boundaries within which teams can self-organize to solve a complex problem using an empirical approach.
-Unfortunately, this simplicity is not only its greatest strength, but also the source of many misinterpretations and myths surrounding Scrum.
+Simplicity is not only its greatest strength, but also the source of many misinterpretations and myths surrounding Scrum.

 #### The Myth - The Agile Coach tends to larger organizational issues while Scrum Masters focus on Scrum Teams
 - Poor/incomplete understanding of what a Scrum Master actually does and should do according to the Scrum Framework.